mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_3_converted.md

 text:

 name:     Kinetic Equilibrium
 text:     Deal 2 damage to all minions in a 3x3 area.
-Friendly minions in the area also gain +2 Attack.
+Friendly minions in the area also gain +2⚔️.

 name:     Krater
 text:     **Deploy:** Deal 1 damage to everything (including itself).